 If you live in other states, sorry, no deduct-and-convert for you.

-2. You must qualify for a tax deduction on contributions to a traditional IRA.
-This qualification depends on your income and on whether you are covered by a workplace retirement plan, and if you are married, whether your spouse is covered by a workplace retirement plan.
+You also must qualify for a tax deduction on contributions to a traditional IRA.
+This maximum income qualification depends on your total income and on whether you are covered by a workplace retirement plan, and if you are married, whether your spouse is covered by a workplace retirement plan.
+The IRS lists the maximum income in IRA Deduction Limits.
+I also have them in Deductible IRA Income Limit.

 How exactly do I deduct-and-convert?